alphagov/govuk-design-system/src/patterns/telephone-numbers/index.md

 Use the form label or hint text to tell users if you specifically need a UK, international or mobile telephone number.

-{{ example({group: "patterns", item: "telephone-numbers", example: "international", html: true, nunjucks: true, open: false, size: "s"}) }}
+{{ example({ group: "patterns", item: "telephone-numbers", example: "international", html: true, nunjucks: true, open: false, size: "s" }) }}

 ### Using example telephone numbers